multiplexcuriosus/mosaic/README.md

 (4) numCores <- number of available cores (often == 8), n <- number of pixels per picture side (I highly suggest a multiple of 8 between 40 and 80)

-Now come the case specific instructions
+Now come the case specific instructions:

 IMPORTANT: